Auschwitz concentration camp: Legacy

 In the decades since its liberation, Auschwitz has become a primary symbol of the Holocaust.
+Seweryna Szmaglewska's 1945 autobiography Dymy nad Birkenau (Smoke over Birkenau) has been credited with spreading knowledge about the camp to the general public.
 Historian Timothy D. Snyder attributes this to the camp's high death toll and "unusual combination of an industrial camp complex and a killing facility", which left behind far more witnesses than single-purpose killing facilities such as Chełmno or Treblinka.
 In 2005 the United Nations General Assembly designated 27 January, the date of the camp's liberation, as International Holocaust Remembrance Day.
 Helmut Schmidt visited the site in November 1977, the first West German chancellor to do so, followed by his successor, Helmut Kohl, in November 1989.
 In a statement on the 50th anniversary of the liberation, Kohl said that "[t]he darkest and most awful chapter in German history was written at Auschwitz."
 In January 2020, world leaders gathered at Yad Vashem in Jerusalem to commemorate the 75th anniversary.
 It was the city's largest-ever political gathering, with over 45 heads of state and world leaders, including royalty.
 At Auschwitz itself, Reuven Rivlin and Andrzej Duda, the presidents of Israel and Poland, laid wreaths.

 Notable memoirists of the camp include Primo Levi, Elie Wiesel, and Tadeusz Borowski.
 Levi's If This is a Man, first published in Italy in 1947 as Se questo è un uomo, became a classic of Holocaust literature, an "imperishable masterpiece".
 Wiesel wrote about his imprisonment at Auschwitz in Night (1960) and other works, and became a prominent spokesman against ethnic violence; in 1986, he was awarded the Nobel Peace Prize.
 Camp survivor Simone Veil was elected President of the European Parliament, serving from 1979 to 1982.
 Two Auschwitz victims—Maximilian Kolbe, a priest who volunteered to die by starvation in place of a stranger, and Edith Stein, a Jewish convert to Catholicism—were named saints of the Catholic Church.

 In 2017, a Körber Foundation survey found that 40 percent of 14-year-olds in Germany did not know what Auschwitz was.
 The following year a survey organized by the Claims Conference, United States Holocaust Memorial Museum and others found that 41 percent of 1,350 American adults surveyed, and 66 percent of millennials, did not know what Auschwitz was, while 22 percent said they had never heard of the Holocaust.
 A CNN-ComRes poll in 2018 found a similar situation in Europe.